Skip to content

 Delimiter Method

-The delimiter method splits the text based on a specified delimiter string.
-This is particularly useful when you want to split your text at logical boundaries, such as paragraphs or sections.
+Splits the text on a specified delimiter string.
+Use it to split at logical boundaries such as paragraphs or sections.

 Delimiter Method Example